-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the Ind AS Financial Statements of the current period.
-These matters were addressed in the context of our audit of the Ind AS Financial Statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the standalone financial statements of the current period.
+These matters were addressed in the context of our audit of the standalone financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
 We have determined the matters described below to be the key audit matters to be communicated in our report.

-Aspects of Revenue Recognition Aspects of Revenue Recognition The Company has large product and customer portfolio and multiple business locations.
+Key Audit Matter No. 1.
+Aspects of Revenue Recognition The Company has large product and customer portfolio and multiple business locations.
 The nature of the risk associated with the accurate recording of revenue varies.
-We recognise that revenue is a key metric upon which the Company is judged, that the Company has annual internal are partially impacted by revenue growth.
-We have determined that there is a risk of material misstatement in recognition of revenue considering the above.
-We have determined this to be a key audit matter in view of exercise of management judgement and estimates and the significance of the amounts involved.
-We also evaluated management's controls over such adjustments.
-We tested a sample of contracts to check that revenue recognition policies.
-We tested a sample of transactions around period end to test that revenue was recorded in the correct period.
+We recognise that revenue is a key metric upon which the Company is judged, that the Company has annual internal targets, and that the Company has incentive schemes that are partially impacted by revenue growth.
+We have determined that there is a risk of material misstatement in recognition of revenue considering the We have determined this to be a key audit matter in view of exercise of management judgement and estimates and the significance of the amounts involved.